jonathontoon/tweet-tray/README.md

 ## Development

-For all new features or bug fixes please create pull requests directly into the `development` branch.
-Once your pull request has been successfully rebased and merged a separate request can then be made to merge into `master`.
+For all new features or bug fixes please create fork of the main repository and submit pull requests directly into the `develop` branch.
+Once your pull request has been successfully rebased and tested a separate request can then be made to merge into `master`.

 ## Deployment